iliabylich/ruby-ractors-and-concurrent-data-structures/src/naive_concurrent_queue.md

 First, let's build a simple, I would even say a "naive" version of the queue that is simply wrapped with a `Mutex`.

-Oh, it must have a fixed maximum size, we don't want to open the door for DDoSing, right?
+Oh, and let's make it have a fixed maximum size.
+If it's used to route requests in a multi-threaded server we don't want to open the door for DDoSing, right?

 Here's a fixed-size queue that is **not** thread-safe: